Coachella Valley Land For Sale

 It was way back in the late 19th Century when the U.S. Government divided up the land around Palm Springs between the Southern Pacific Railroad company and the local Agua Caliente Band of Cahuilla Indians.
 The land was demarcated in a chequer-board pattern, with alternating grid squares going to the Agua Caliente and other owners respectively.

 By contrast, the more conventional form of land occupation is “fee simple” acquisition.
-This is the kind of land ownership that most people are familiar with - you pay money and then own the land.
+This is the kind of land ownership that most people are familiar with - you pay money (a fee) and then own the land.

 So what are the practical differences?